 Nancy's position with the State Comptroller is one of several executive positions she has held in New York State.
 She is our most recent past Commissioner of the State Department of Civil Service, serving in tandem as President of the Civil Service Commission.
 Before being appointed as civil service commissioner, Ms. Groenwegen served as an assistant attorney general in the New York State Department of Law under Attorneys General Robert Abrams and Eliot Spitzer.
 Nancy has considerable expertise about policy and employee relations which she brought to positions as counsel for the New York State School Boards Association and the Governor's Office of Employee Relations.
 Nancy served in a variety of roles in the administration of former Governor Mario M. Cuomo.

-Thomas Herman '78 has been a partner with Sutherland, Asbill & Brennan LLP since 1989, where he represents buyers and sellers of businesses, and serves as principal outside counsel to numerous businesses in a wide range of industries.
+Thomas Herman, BA '78 has been a partner with Sutherland, Asbill & Brennan LLP since 1989, where he represents buyers and sellers of businesses, and serves as principal outside counsel to numerous businesses in a wide range of industries.
 From 1981-1988, Mr. Herman was an associate with Sutherland, Asbill & Brennan LLP.

 Mr. Herman has served on several committees of the corporate and banking law section of the State Bar of Georgia which have had a significant impact on corporate practice in Georgia.
 He currently serves on the Corporation Code Revision Committee.
 He served on the committee as secretary when it drafted the revised Georgia Business Corporation Code.
 Mr. Herman is a member of the Negotiated Acquisitions Committee of the Section of Business Law of the American Bar Association.
 He speaks extensively on corporate law issues in continuing legal education programs.